pmrowla/streamlink-plugins/README.md

   when viewing a stream or VOD.
 - `--player-passthrough=hls` is incompatible with e+ since the video player will not have access to the authenticated HTTP session.
+- DRM-protected content is NOT supported.
+If you have been notified that an event is only available for Microsoft Edge on Windows or Safari on macOS, it's DRM.

 ## SPWN